Non-Toxic Cleaning? Say Less. Here’s How to Refresh Your Space Without the Crap

 Tea tree oil and grapefruit seed extract are also effective, environmentally friendly options.
 However, one clue that professional remediation may be needed is if the area is larger than 10x10 feet, the mold is rooted deeply into materials, or it's an intense type like black mold.

-Mold exposure rarely causes serious health issues but can worsen respiratory problems, allergies, and asthma.
+Mold exposure can worsen respiratory problems, allergies, and asthma.
 Keeping humidity below 50% by repairing leaks and dehumidifiers prevents ideal mold conditions.

 Natural mold killers include hydrogen peroxide, white vinegar, baking soda, tea tree oil, and lemons.
 Their acidic, antibacterial, and antifungal properties make them effective and safe options.